If you’re a mushroom lover or simply curious about the nutritional properties of fungi—you may have wondered: is it safe to eat mushrooms raw?

 Shiitake Mushrooms (Lentinula edodes)

-With that said, there are some important considerations before you do.
-Like many mushrooms, their cellular structure can prove challenging to our digestive systems when consumed raw.
+SAVE NOWWith that said, there are some important considerations before you do.
+Like many mushrooms, raw Shiitake mushrooms have a firmer structure, which some people find preferable when cooked.

-It's also important to note that raw shiitake may harbour potential allergens, which may trigger adverse reaction in some people.
-There have been reported cases where the consumption of raw shiitake has been associated with a unique form of skin irritation known as Shiitake Dermatitis, which results in itchy and painful rashes.
+It's also important to note that some people may have sensitivities to raw Shiitake mushrooms, and they have been associated with a unique form of skin irritation known as Shiitake Dermatitis, which results in itchy and painful rashes.

 Oyster Mushrooms (Pleurotus ostreatus)